Atul Prasad Sen: Marriage

 Atul Prasad married his cousin sister Hem Kusum, daughter of Krishna Govinda Gupta, ICS and Prasanna Tara Gupta.
 The marriage was disapproved by their family members.
-The couple wedded at Gretna Old Parish Church, Gretna Green, Scotland, under the Scottish Law in the year 1900.
+The couple wedded at Gretna Old Parish Church, Gretna Green, Scotland, under Scottish law in the year 1900.
 However, Atul Prasad had a troubled married life.
-The emotional sufferings he experienced in his life found their ways into his lyrics; and this has made many of his songs full of pathos.
+The emotional sufferings he experienced in his life found their way into his lyrics; and this has made many of his songs full of pathos.

 His twin sons, born in 1901, were Dilip Kumar and Nilip Kumar.
 Nilip died after six month of his birth.

-Profession - Phase Two, Lucknow
+Profession - phase two, Lucknow

 After his marriage Atul Prasad started practicing law at Old Baily, London and continued for a very short duration.
 Then with the help of Bipin Bihari Basu and upon advised by his friend Mumtaj Hussain, an advocate in Lucknow, he came back to India in 1902.
 He chose the province of Oudh as his field of activity and moved to Lucknow.